Kengo Kuma

 Toshiko Mori

-Toshiko Mori (Architect, professor at Harvard Graduate School of Design) Established Toshiko Mori Architect PLLC in 1981.
+Founded the Toshiko Mori Architect PLLC architecture firm in 1981.
 Graduated from Cooper Union Irwin S. Chanin School of Architecture in 1976.
 Appointed as tenured professor at Harvard Graduate School of Design in 1995.
-Chair of the School of Architecture at Harvard University between 2002 and 2008.
+Acted as chair of the School of Architecture at Harvard University between 2002 and 2008.
 Co-founded PARACOUSTICA, a non-profit organization dedicated to bringing music to remote areas in 2013.
 Awarded the ACSA Topaz Medallion for Excellence in Architectural Education Award in 2019.
-Won Architectural Record’s Women in Architecture Design Leader Award in 2019 .
+Won the Architectural Record’s Women in Architecture Design Leader Award in 2019.
 Won the first FIBRA Award Grand Prix in France in 2019.
 Member of the American Academy of Arts and Sciences and the American Academy of Arts and Letters honor society.
 Received the Louis Auchincloss Prize from the Museum of the City of New York in 2020.
-Selected as one of the 50 Japanese people who are changing the world by Nikkei Business Magazine.
-Selected as one of the 100 most respected Japanese people in the world by Newsweek Japan.
+Selected as one of the “Top 50 Japanese people who are changing the world” by Nikkei Business Magazine.
+Selected as one of the “Top 100 most respected Japanese people in the world” by Newsweek Japan.
+Received the Isamu Noguchi Award in 2022 and the ASIA SOCIETY GAME CHANGER Award in 2023.
+Appointed as a guest editor of DOMUS in 2023.
+Received the PRATTINSTITUTE’s LEGEND Award in 2024.

 Noritsugu Oda